SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 1.0 -> 100.0)``

-    Controls the size of generated stipples
+    Controls the size of generated stipples.

 **+ Inherits settings from:**